Filing in the Right County

 Except as otherwise provided in subsection B, venue for a judicial proceeding involving a trust is in the county of this state in which the trust's principal place of administration is or will be located and, if the trust is created by will and the estate is not yet closed, in the county in which the decedent's estate is being administered.

-A.R.S. § 14-10204(A)For most families, the principal place of administration is wherever the trustee lives and manages the trust.
+A.R.S. § 14-10204(A)For most families, the principal place of trust administration is wherever the trustee lives and manages the trust.
 If the trust document does not specify, the trustee's location typically determines the answer.

 When There Is No Trustee